nnmfnwl7/cc.setup.helper.debian/README.md

 ```

 6. To download and build some wallets:
+   * estimated time on very slow machine ~30 minutes per one wallet
    * build process is securely sandboxed and privacy protected by proxychains(tor)
    * (verge must be used with noproxychains options because of inability to disable integrated tor system)
 ```